Melanoma: Genetics

 A number of rare mutations, which often run in families, greatly increase melanoma susceptibility.
 Several genes increase risks.
-Some rare genes have a relatively high risk of causing melanoma; some more common genes, such as a gene called MC1R that causes red hair, have a relatively lower elevated risk.
+Some rare genes have a relatively high risk of causing melanoma; some more common genes, such as a gene called MC1R that causes red hair, have an elevated risk.
 Genetic testing can be used to search for the mutations.
+Melanoma with genetic mutations in the BRAF genes V600E or V600K (proteins involved in cell growth) are more responsive to therapy with the BRAF inhibitor dabrafenib plus trametinib.